aadittambe/first-github-action/READMEreal.md

    </details>

-2. Navigate back to the repo, and we will create another YML workflow file, just like we did in step 1 and 2.
+2. Navigate back to the repo, and we will create another YML workflow file, just like we did in step 1.
 This time, we will call it `hello_python.yml`.

-   ✍️ This section will require you to fill in some blanks ✍️

-   Copy the next code chunk and paste it into the file:
+   ✍️ This section will require you to fill in some blanks ✍️ Copy the next code chunk and paste it into the file:

    ```
-   name: 3.
-Hello, Python!
+   name: Hello, Python!

    on:
    schedule: